You’ve been designing web apps for years, and you’re a total pro at it. Well done!

 This is not to say that performance doesn’t matter with web apps, but people’s expectations are different.
 On native platforms, people expect fast loading, smooth scrolling, and an overall snappy feel.

-Your design decisions effect performance in positive and negative ways.
+Your design decisions affect performance in positive and negative ways.
 Work closely with your development team to make sure your design doesn’t compromise performance.
 If it does, change your design.

 Over the past few years, the design community has latched on to the idea that an app must look and function exactly the same for every single platform its on.
 The reason sounds something like this: